 Thomasville is a medium-sized city located in the state of North Carolina.
 With a population of 26,615 people and nine constituent neighborhoods, Thomasville is the 32nd largest community in North Carolina.

-When you are in Thomasville, you'll notice that it is more blue-collar than most other communities in America.
-36.37% of Thomasville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Thomasville is a blue-collar town, with 36.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Thomasville is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Thomasville who work in office and administrative support (15.43%), sales jobs (9.84%), and food service (4.72%).

-The citizens of Thomasville are slightly less educated than the national average of 21.84% for the average city or town: 14.33% of adults in Thomasville have a bachelor's degree or advanced degree
+The percentage of adults in Thomasville with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.33% of adults in Thomasville have a bachelor's degree or advanced degree.

 The per capita income in Thomasville in 2010 was $20,759, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $83,036 for a family of four.
 However, Thomasville contains both very wealthy and poor people as well.